 CARES ACT GRANTS Disclosure

 The total amount awarded from the Higher Education Emergency Relief Fund (HEERF) as part of the CARES Act pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students was $2,138,650.
-This funding will be distributed as emergency cash grants to eligible students in need who were enrolled in the Spring term to pay for expenses incurred as a result of the necessary shift to remote instruction.
+This funding is being distributed as emergency cash grants to eligible students in need who were enrolled in the Spring 2020 term to pay for expenses incurred as a result of the necessary shift to remote instruction.

-As of July 3, 2020, the University has begun the distribution to students and, as such, the University has drawn some of the available funds from our federal account (G5).
-The total amount that has been distributed to students as of July 3, 2020 was $1,391,600.
-The total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act stands at 3,081, as of July 3, 2020.
+As of Aug.
+17, 2020, the University has distributed a significant portion of the funding to students and as such, the University has drawn the corresponding funds from our federal account (G5).
+The total amount that has been distributed to students as of Aug.
+17, 2020 was $1,809,900.
+The total number of students who have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act stands at 3,085 as of Aug.
+17, 2020.

 |PELL students, full-time||$500|